apache/mxnet/docs/tutorials/basic/exception_handling.md

 e = mx.nd.dot(c, d)
 e.wait_to_read()
 ```

 Although, The above exception occurst when executing the operation which writes to the variable d in one of the child threads, it surfaces only when the synchronizing `wait_to_read`.

 Let us take another example.
-In the following case, we write to two variables and then waittoread for both.
+In the following case, we write to two variables and then `wait_to_read` for both.
 This example shows that an exception will be thrown only once.

 ```python
 import mxnet as mx